-If you’ve begun to incorporate elements of Neo-Paganism into your spiritual practice, I’ll bet you’ve seen the term “Book of Shadows” thrown around a LOT in your studies.
+If you’ve begun to incorporate elements of Witchraft or Paganism into your spiritual practice, I’ll bet you’ve seen the term “Book of Shadows” thrown around a LOT in your studies.

-Whether you’re taking notes from spiritual teachers, writing your own spells, or simply keeping an account of your spiritual growth, a diary is an essential tool for any witch!
+Whether you’re taking notes from spiritual teachers, writing your own spells, using word magick manifestation techniques, or simply keeping an account of your spiritual growth, a diary is an essential tool for any witch!

 Whether the history is fact or fiction, the spell book is a tool we associate almost automatically when we think of witches in contemporary culture.